Unique to Older Adults

 More than half of all older adults with heart failure have problems with urinary incontinence.

 Fluids tend to build up in your body when you have heart failure.
 Your bladder may fill up quickly and excessively.
 Your healthcare provider will probably prescribe diuretic medicines (known as “water pills”) and other medications to help your body get rid of the excess fluid.
-These fast-acting medications stimulate your kidneys even more and will probably make you urinate more often.
+These fast-acting medications stimulate your kidneys and will probably make you urinate more often.
 They may produce urgency and frequent night-time urination.

 Urinary incontinence can affect your quality of life and your mood.
 You may become depressed and be afraid to go out and enjoy your usual activities because you worry about not finding a bathroom in time and having an “accident.”
 Having to get up several times every night can leave you feeling even more tired than before.

 If you have urinary incontinence, let your healthcare provider know.
 The diuretic medications are very helpful for chronic heart failure and your provider will probably want you to continue taking them.
 But there are many things that you can do to help you manage your incontinence.
-These strategies may include changing the time you take the diuretics, emptying your bladder frequently before you have feelings of urgency, and reducing foods and beverages that stimulate the bladder, such as caffeine products or products high in sugar.
+These may include changing the time you take the diuretics, emptying your bladder frequently before you have feelings of urgency, and reducing foods and beverages that stimulate the bladder, such as caffeine products or products high in sugar.
 Special leak-proof pads or other incontinence products sold in pharmacies may help you manage the problem.
 Some individuals may need a bedside commode (a portable toilet).
-This allows them to minimize the risk of falling because they will not have to walk to the bathroom in the middle of the night.
+This lowers the risk of falling because they will not have to walk to the bathroom in the middle of the night.
 Depending upon the reasons for your incontinence or urgency, your healthcare provider may refer you to a specialist in treating incontinence.

 Renal Insufficiency and Heart Failure